rapid7/metasploit-framework/docs/metasploit-framework.wiki/How-to-use-Metasploit-with-ngrok.md

 to open a second tcp tunnel and follow the steps above for the payload configuration.

 1. Start a TCP tunnel using ngrok: `ngrok tcp localhost:4444`.
 1. ngrok should start running and display a few settings, including a line that says "Forwarding".
-Note the host and IP address from this line, e.g. `4.tcp.ngrok.io:13779`
+Note the host and port number from this line, e.g. `4.tcp.ngrok.io:13779`
+1. Resolve the hostname from the previous step to an IP address.
 1. Start msfconsole and use the desired module.
-1. Set the `SRVHOST` option to the address noted in step 2, `4.tcp.ngrok.io` in the example.
+1. Set the `LHOST` option to the IP address noted in step 3.
 This is where the payload is expecting to connect to.
 1. Set the `SRVPORT` option to the port noted in step 2, `13779` in the example.
 1. Set the `ListenerBindAddress` option to `127.0.0.1`.
 This is where the connection will actually be accepted from ngrok.